Indian Ocean Drive pinnacles

 • Unless you want to drive and enjoy the Indian Ocean Drive on your own, it’s best advised to book a Pinnacles tour from Perth for convenience and saving time.

-• Look for a tour that takes you to Pinnacles as well as Lancelin sand dunes.
+• Look for a tour that takes you to Pinnacles as well as Lancelin dunes.
 Both are worth exploring on the Indian Ocean Drive.
 If you want to spot some Koalas and Kangaroos too, stop by Yanchep National Park on the way.
 You may have to pay for the entrance fee if your tour does not already include it.

 • You can also try sandboarding in Lancelin by renting a sandboard for 10 dollars per hour.